jkPngu/jkPngu/README.md

 I like creating stuff.
 The language I'm really into is JavaScript.
-I wanna be a polyglot someday tho...<br>
+I wanna be a animator someday tho...<br>
 See my creations below.

 ## Aki.